 Trends in types of crime depend not only on an actual increase or decrease in the number of offences, but also on how actively victims report offences to the police.
 The number of registered offences is also influenced by the effectiveness of law enforcement supervision and by the focus of supervision activities.

 The most salient feature of recent decades has been the halt in the increase in the number of thefts and the decrease in the number of offences in general.
-On the other hand, the number of fraud cases increased markedly in the 2000s.
+On the other hand, the number of fraud cases has been increasing markedly since the beginning of the 2000s.

 Bicycles the most common stolen objects

 Bicycle thefts are the most common type of theft committed against households and individuals.
 However, after a long period of an upward trend, the number of bicycle thefts has levelled off or even started to decline.
 Additionally, the number of car burglaries has trended downwards since the early 2000s, and there has been a significant decrease in business burglaries as well.